Botball: Regions and international competitions

 Starting in 2001, KIPR began holding a national competition and in 2003 the first international team participated.
 The international competition is held during the summer after all of the regional competitions have completed.
 Every team that participates in a regional competition is eligible to participate in the international competition.
 The game rules at the international competition are generally identical to that year's regional game.
 The event is held during the GCER (Global Conference for Educational Robotics).
 The KIPR Open (formerly Beyond Botball) is also held at GCER and multiple speakers come and talk about the robotics field.
 GCER has been hosted in Hawaii; Northern and Southern CA; Norman, OK; Jacksonville, FL; Leesburg, VA; and Edwardsville, IL, and Washington DC.
-In 2013, GCER will be held in Norman, OK.
+In 2026, GCER will held in Norman, OK.